-Whistleblowing policy: the organisation encourages all its workers, customers and other business partners to report any concerns or wrongdoings related to the direct activities, or the supply chains of, the organisation.
-They should direct their concerns either to line management, procurement, human resources, senior management; gov.uk or to the modern slavery helpline.
+- Whistleblowing policy: The organisation encourages all its workers, customers and other business partners to report any concerns or wrongdoings related to the direct activities, or the supply chains of, the organisation.
+They should direct their concerns either to line management, procurement, human resources, senior management; gov.uk or to the modern slavery helpline, which is part of the antislavery charity Unseen.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of victimisation, subsequent discrimination, disadvantage or dismissal.
-It is recognised that concerns are made in good faith and will be treated with the utmost confidence and treated anonymously if sought.

-- Employee code of conduct: the organisation's code makes clear to employees the actions and behaviour expected of them when representing the organisation.
-The organisation strives to maintain the highest standards of employee conduct and ethical behaviour. - > Supplier/procurement code of conduct: The organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+It is recognised that concerns are made in good faith and will be treated with the utmost confidence and treated anonymously if sought. - Associate code of conduct: The organisation's code makes clear to the associate the actions and behaviour expected of them when representing the organisation.
+The organisation strives to maintain the highest standards of employee conduct and ethical behaviour. - Supplier/Procurement Code of Conduct: The organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 The organisation works with suppliers to ensure that they meet the standards of the code and improve their worker's working conditions.
 A copy of their modern slavery statement is sought annually from each supplier.